Complexity Beyond Incentives: The Critical Role of Reporting Language: Introduction

 Under LEX preferences, all three interfaces (SD-LEX, SD-WEIGHT, and SD-DIRECT) are fully expressive; under COMP and SEP, neither SD-LEX nor SD-WEIGHT is fully expressive.\footnote{Initially, we hypothesized that SD-WEIGHT would be fully expressive under SEP preferences, since SEP involves additive utilities across attributes and SD-WEIGHT allows participants to assign importance weights to different attributes.
 However, SD-WEIGHT cannot represent all possible SEP preferences because the attribute values in our setting are not uniformly spaced.
-The SD-WEIGHT interface implicitly assumes uniform spacing between ranked items within each attribute, but when actual attribute values have non-uniform gaps, the weighted sum of ranks cannot capture all possible additive utility functions that SEP preferences allow.} Thus, while SD-LEX and SD-WEIGHT reduce the burden of submitting a full 27-item ranking, they necessarily introduce misspecification under more complex preference structures, where attribute trade-offs cannot be represented by lexicographic or weighted-attribute aggregation.\footnote{Thus, practical relevance of SD-LEX and SD-WEIGHT depends not only on how they match underlying preferences, but also on how high are the behavioral benefits of simplified reporting relative to SD-DIRECT.}
+The SD-WEIGHT interface implicitly assumes uniform spacing between ranked items within each attribute, but when actual attribute values have non-uniform gaps, the weighted sum of ranks cannot capture all possible additive utility functions that SEP preferences allow.
+Section~\ref{sec:expressiveness} quantifies the expressiveness of each interface across preference domains: SD-LEX and SD-WEIGHT are both fully expressive on LEX, but neither can express all SEP or COMP preferences, and the magnitude of the expressiveness loss differs sharply between the two interfaces.} Thus, while SD-LEX and SD-WEIGHT reduce the burden of submitting a full 27-item ranking, they necessarily introduce misspecification under more complex preference structures, where attribute trade-offs cannot be represented by lexicographic or weighted-attribute aggregation.\footnote{Thus, practical relevance of SD-LEX and SD-WEIGHT depends not only on how they match underlying preferences, but also on how high are the behavioral benefits of simplified reporting relative to SD-DIRECT.}

 Additionally, we study a mechanism that changes both interface and strategy space relative to SD-DIRECT: sequential serial dictatorship (SD-CHOICE).
-Here, each participant chooses her most preferred available option at the stage of allocation when she is on top of priority.
+Here, each participant chooses her most preferred available option when her turn arrives in the priority order.
 SD-CHOICE requires no full ranking and is \emph{obviously strategy-proof} \citep{Li2017,Pycia2023}.
 It thus serves dual roles—as a simpler interface and as a mechanism with stronger incentive properties.
-Comparing SD-CHOICE to SD-DIRECT isolates gains from obvious strategy-proofness, while comparing SD-CHOICE to ACCURACY tests whether it eliminates all strategic misreporting and whether its simplified interface can even outperform the benchmark of pure accuracy.
+Comparing SD-CHOICE to SD-DIRECT measures the combined gains from obvious strategy-proofness and the simpler interface---a gap we decompose below---while comparing SD-CHOICE to ACCURACY asks whether its simplified interface can outperform even a non-allocative full-ranking benchmark that removes strategic incentives altogether.